We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 How we performed against the transparency, influence and accountability standard

-Number of complaints received.
-This compares to 199 in the previous quarter.
+This compares to 203 in the previous quarter.

 Customer groups

-We met with customers on the Resident Scrutiny Panel; Customer Standards Group and Building Safety Group between January and March.
+We met with customers on the Resident Scrutiny Panel and Irwell Valley Foundation Panel between July and September.

 Resident Scrutiny Panel reviews

-We continued to work through the action plan from the RSP review into how customers can access our services and and the steps we take to prioritise customers according to their needs.
+We also continued to work through the action plan from the RSP review into our Voids and Lettings service.

 Building Safety Group